savedra1/clipse/README.md

 ### Other

 Every system/window manager is different and hard to determine exactly how to achieve the more ‘GUI-like’ behaviour.
-If using something not mentioned above just refer to your systems documentation to find how to:
+If using something not mentioned above, just refer to your systems documentation to find how to:

 - Run the `clipse -listen` / `clipse --listen-shell` command on startup
 - Bind the `clipse $PPID` command to a key that opens a terminal session (ideally in a window)